fantomblackstar/text-to-pdf-converter/README.md

-# Text to PDF Converter
+# 📄 Text to PDF Converter

 A modern web application that converts text to PDF documents.
 Built with React, TypeScript, and Vite, following the Feature-Sliced Design (FSD) architecture.
+The application will be available at [https://fantomblackstar.github.io/text-to-pdf-converter/](https://fantomblackstar.github.io/text-to-pdf-converter/).

-## Features
+## ✨ Features

 - Convert text to PDF with a simple interface
 - Preview generated PDFs directly in the browser
 - View conversion history
 - Preview previously converted documents

-## Getting Started
+## 🚀 Getting Started

-### Prerequisites

-- Node.js (v18 or higher)
-- npm or yarn

-### Installation
+### 💻 Installation

 1. Clone the repository